Cary Gabriel Costello: Career and personal life

 Assigned female at birth, Costello first attempted a gender transition in 1991, while working as an attorney in Washington, D.C.
 Due to the discrimination he experienced, he postponed his transition, and left the legal profession to pursue a degree and career in sociology.
 He transitioned to male after securing tenure as an associate professor of Sociology at the University of Wisconsin, Milwaukee, where he leads the LGBT Studies program.

 Costello has advocated for transgender and intersex people on issues including intersex surgery, eugenics, bathroom bills, TSA airline passenger screening, and the sometimes fraught relationships between intersex and transgender communities.
 He has analyzed the controversy over the gender testing of South African athlete Caster Semenya from an intersex perspective.
 Costello has suggested using the term ipso gender instead of cisgender for intersex people who agree with their medically assigned sex.

-Costello is the gestational father of a daughter, and is married to an intersex trans woman.
+Costello has a daughter, and is married to an intersex trans woman.

 In February 2017, Costello and his wife lost access to transition-related healthcare when the state of Wisconsin reinstated an exclusion on these services.
 Additionally, his employer required that he obtain and submit new proof of his gender identity, despite the fact that he had transitioned over a decade earlier.
 A blog post Costello wrote about the situation went viral.